 Furthermore, Goldendoodles have big droopy ears, which blocks the airflow even further.
 This makes a Goldendoodle’s ears a perfect breeding ground for bacteria.

-The easiest way to prevent ear infections in Goldendoodles is to trim their inner-ear hairs and practice proper ear hygiene.
+The easiest way to prevent ear infections in Goldendoodles is to trim their inner-ear hairs and practice proper ear hygiene, using a dog ear cleaner on a regular basis.

 Be sure to check out our in-depth article on Doodle ear infections.
 You’ll also find our ear trimming tutorial video there if you feel comfortable doing this yourself.
 Or, take your Goldendoodle to regular groomings by a professional.